Ben-Ortiz/GroupmeFantasyFootballBot/README.md

 # What I can improve on
 * Python: Cleaner code, exception handling, logging.
 * Functionality:
-- [x] Add weekly announcements based on that week's weekly.
+- [ ] Add weekly announcements based on that week's weekly.
 Example: week 1, team with starter with most points, and announce that in groupchat.
 - [ ] Add weekly annoucnement based on survival bowl.
 Example: every week, eliminate team from list of who has the least amount of points.
-End of season only 1 team remains
+End of season only 1 team remains.